top of page

 We only store personal data in the UK or the EU.
 However, some of our suppliers may be based in other countries.
 If we need to share your data with these companies, we take steps to make sure your data is protected.

-How long we keep your information
+How long we keep your information?

 Your rights

 You have rights over your personal data.
+Your query may be passed to the CAS Data Protection Team to resolve.

 You can: